Olu93/project_network_science/README.md

 ## Experimental Setup
 This project contains the code required to reproduce the experiments conducted in the [comparative analysis of different models](./paper/project_network_science.pdf) for the Network Science lecture.
 The code contains an implementation of the Louvain-Core algorithm as well as implementations for the NMI metric and the Map-Equation.

+## Content
+This paper investigates community detection and answers the question about the role of models and quality functions within community detection.
+For that purpose, the paper compares the performance of different quality functions while keeping a fixed partitioning algorithm.
+The paper also introduces a novel approach to community detection by employing node-embeddings learned by the GloVe method.
+The results show that the quality function does play an important role in the performance, but requires algorithmic procedures to mitigate inherent shortcomings of the model.
+The paper also shows that similarity-based methods can yield promising results if coupled with Deep Learning techniques.

 ## Download code
 The code will be available as a copy within this zip.
 However, it is advised to download the most recent code from github.
 ```console